lastweek/lastweek.github.io/docs/fpga/vivado_tricks.md

 - [UG912 Vivado Properties Reference Guide](https://www.xilinx.com/content/dam/xilinx/support/documentation/sw_manuals/xilinx2019_1/ug912-vivado-properties.pdf<Paste>)
 	- Excellent resource on explaining cell, net, pin, port, and so on.
-		- It helps a lot if you want to have a better understanding about the tool and TCL scripts.
 	- `pin`: A pin is a point of logical connectivity on a primitive or hierarchical cell.
 A pin allows the contents of a cell to be abstracted away, and the logic simplified for ease-of-use.
 A pin is attached to a cell and can be connected to pins on other cells by a net.